Cash on Hand Explained: Cash is King for Businesses & Investors

 • Identify areas to cut costs without sacrificing quality or productivity

-Operating expenses include costs for rent, utilities, payroll, and materials.
+Operating expenses include rent, utilities, payroll, and materials.
 Reducing these expenses can free up cash to be invested in the business or reserved as a buffer against future financial uncertainties.
 Businesses must regularly monitor and adjust spending to maintain a stable financial position.

 Financial Metrics, Ratios & Analysis with TradingView